StrangerealIntel/CyberThreatIntel/offshore APT organization/DangerousPassword/2020-04-02/Analysis.md

 </tr>
 </table>

-<h6>The bitly link redirects to a fake cloud solution which usurps a legitim service. (.club instead of .fr)</h6>
+<h6>The Bitly link redirects to a fake cloud solution which usurps a legitim service. (.club instead of .fr)</h6>

 ```html
 <html>